bohnacker/Treemap.js/README.md

 #### minCount

-the minimum count value of the items in the items array
+the minimum value of the items in the items array

 #### maxCount

-the maximum count value of the items in the items array
+the maximum value of the items in the items array

 #### level